-Where: Aula Janssens at ITM's Campus Rochus and livestreamed online
+Where: Aula Janssens at ITM's Campus Rochus and streamed online (registration needed for the online stream)

 What: Tackling the pandemic in Rio de Janeiro's favelas: integrating communication, surveillance and health care.